How Parents and Teachers Can Work Together to Improve Math SkillsJan. 4, 2021

 Encourage parents to talk about everyday math with their children, and when the parents themselves don’t understand, prompt parents to ask their kids to explain the concept to them.
 Even if the parent does not know the concept behind the math being taught, the simple task of asking a child to repeat their learning actually cements their knowledge, helping kids to internalize what they have already learned.

 Think outside the box

-Without learning centers and the manipulatives a classroom can provide, it might seem that the only type of classwork left for virtual learners is worksheets filled with word problems.
+Without learning centers and the manipulatives a classroom can provide, it might seem that the only type of classwork left for virtual learners is something like kindergarten math worksheets filled with word problems.
 To keep lessons varied and engaging, think creatively to offer meaningful hands-on activities that children and parents can complete at home.
 For example, activities for preschoolers might include tasking kids with finding several objects they can use as counters from around the house and to sing a counting song as they use their items.

 - Be proactive, not reactive; anticipate potential barriers to success

 Many times, we get so wrapped up in our classes and busy schedules that we forget to think about how our audience—the students and their parents—might understand or perceive the lessons, and what potential pitfalls they may experience.
 When planning lessons, ask yourself if the skill or concept is something in which the parents are unfamiliar.
 Is this strategy one that was used in the past, or is it vastly different from the methods that were used when the students’ parents were young?

 Be proactive in planning for any potential pitfalls and provide additional resources that students and their families can use to boost their understanding.

 Kids Academy makes it easier to monitor progress and learning needs in subjects across the curriculum.
 Find our very best learning games, lessons, and worksheets all in one app!
 Subscribe to the Talented and Gifted app today to begin!